 What is RCS?

 RCS stands for Rich Communication Services, a protocol used for a better P2P messaging experience and richer A2P business messaging.
-RCS messages are delivered directly to the Messages app, where SMS is also delivered.
-Unlike WhatsApp or Facebook Messenger, a separate app is not required.
+RCS messages, like SMS messages, are delivered as texts sent directly to the native Messages app on your iPhone or Android device.
 You may see other providers mention A2P RCS as “RCS Business Messaging”, abbreviated to RBM, but it’s all the same channel and technology.

 What phone numbers are compatible with RCS?